RustyKnight/MineCraftBedrockOutpostSpawnSpots/README.md

 [Bedrock Technical Resource Pack](https://github.com/RavinMaddHatter/Bedrock-Technical-Resource-Pack)

-This strips out the crop water feature into a standalone addon and updates it to support 1.19.30
+This strips out the feature into a standalone addon and updates it to support 1.19.30

 ## How To Use